JonahWinkler/Winkler-CoreCompete-Project/README.md

 This is Jonah Winkler I am a recent graduate of NCSU.

-Changeing For comparison to master
+Changing for comparison to master